-(b) Register of members is a prima facie evidence of any matters directed or authorized to be inserted therein by the Act (Sec.
-164 of the Companies Act, 1956).
+(b) Register of members is a prima facie evidence of any matters directed or authorized to be inserted therein by the Act.
 A person, who knowingly permits entering his name in the register of members, becomes a member by estoppels or acquiescence.
 In other words, if the name of a person is entered in the register of members, although he is not a member, but such person does not object to it (i.e. he does not apply for rectification of register of members), he becomes a member by estoppels.